mirukucafe/nyankey/docs/install-docker.md

 ```sh
 docker compose up -d
 ```

+In case you are encountering issues, you can run `docker compose logs -f` to get the log output of the running containers.

 ## How to update your FoundKey server
 When updating, be sure to check the [release notes](https://akkoma.dev/FoundKeyGang/FoundKey/src/branch/main/CHANGELOG.md) to know in advance the changes and whether or not additional work is required (in most cases, it is not).